App-vNext/Polly/docs/extensibility/index.md

 ## Implementing a resilience strategy

-To understand the details of implementing a strategy, use the links below:
+To find out more details about implementing a strategy, follow the links below:

 - [Proactive strategy](proactive-strategy.md): Explains how to implement a proactive resilience strategy.
 - [Reactive strategy](reactive-strategy.md): Explains how to implement a reactive resilience strategy.